-For a VA, that means having a set of business documents that will cover the client journey, in a way that protects you and them.
+For any business owner, that means having a set of business documents that will cover the client journey, in a way that protects you and them.
 Good business documentation also reassures your client that you are a true professional (which is the best kind of marketing!).

 What kind of documents are we talking about?

 For service based businesses, there are some specific business documents that you should have in place, right from the start.
 By getting these right, you not only protect yourself, but you set the standard for yourself and your business.
 Build brand recognition by making the most of every opportunity to reinforce your business' brand elements, so that clients recognise your work on sight, and know that it means quality.

 Let's quickly cover the basic business documents every Australian service based business should have in place.

 To my mind, there are 5 business documents that you need in order to service a client properly.
 They are:

 The freelancer version of a resume, it is vital for demonstrating your skills and experience to a potential client.
 A professional profile should look and feel like you, highlighting your services, skillset and any qualifications or experience that will make you the best choice.

 Now, this can be a part of a system you use (like an accounting package, or CRM software), or it can be a separate document - there are lots of ways to do these.
 Every time you 'pitch' to a potential client, you should send through a proposal that outlines the scope of work, timeframe and fee.